-Although your marketing strategy should ultimately center around business growth, it is important to keep in mind that focusing on serving clients who you can truly help also leads to a more rewarding career experience for you and your partners.
+Although your marketing strategy should ultimately center around business growth, it is essential to keep in mind that focusing on serving clients who you can genuinely help also leads to a more rewarding career experience for you and your partners.
 Therefore, it will be easier for your firm to attract skilled professionals who are loyal, motivated, and aspirational.

 Establish Specific Marketing Goals

 Fully recognizing what clients you want to attract enables you to start establishing goals for your law firm marketing plan.
 Your goals should be specific, and they should cover a wide range of factors.
 When preparing to do digital marketing for law firms, it usually makes sense to create both strategic and tactical goals.

 Strategic goals are long-term and wide-reaching marketing goals that your firm seeks.
 For example, your firm might desire to grow sales by 800 percent over the next five years, or you might want to organize a talented in-house marketing team by the end of the year.

 Tactical goals involve the use of specific approaches to achieving your strategic goals.
 A complex law firm marketing plan often has many pages of tactical goals that layout objectives for using specific mediums or stakeholders.

 You should also conduct a thorough competitive analysis as part of your planning process.
 Blindly copying your competitors is never a good idea.
 However, you can determine what is working for other firms in your target market, and you can combine several of these proven factors to improve your performance.
 Furthermore, observing what your competitors are doing gives you a chance to learn from their mistakes.
 In the process, you will also get to know where your competitors are weak, and this knowledge can be applied to give your firm a broad range of advantages.